seabass72/Toolik.Lake.Chem.Project-/README.md

 ### Site descriptors

 Site discriptors include lake name, date, time, and depth.
 The number of lakes that were sampled were equal to 74.
-However to have a better understanding of chemical and physical parameter trends, the five lakes with the most observations were used: Toolik Lake, Lake E5, Lake Fog 2, Lake I2, Lake Fog 1, and Lake I6.
+However to have a better understanding of chemical and physical parameter trends, the five lakes with the most observations were used: Toolik Lake, Lake E5, Lake Fog 2, Lake I5, and Lake I7.
 Time was also recorded in Alaska Daylight Savings Time.

 ### Physical and Chemical variables